AriFordsham/GHCWiki/interleaving-type-instance-checking.md

 For example, considering

 ```
-dataFin::N->TypewhereFZ::Fin(S n)FS::Fin n ->Fin(S n)dataTtypeinstanceFTFZ=Int
+data Fin :: N -> Type where
+   FZ :: Fin (S n)
+   FS :: Fin n -> Fin (S n)

+data T

+type instance F T FZ = Int
 ```

 We compute the free variables to be `{ F, T, Fin }`.
-Then, Alex's algorithm ensures that as soon as `F``T` and `Fin` are declared, the instance declaration is added to environment.
+Then, Alex's algorithm ensures that as soon as `F` `T` and `Fin` are declared, the instance declaration is added to environment.
 This ensures that if later declarations depend on `F`, they can make use of this instance.

 Here is one example which this algorithm fixes.

 ```
-{-# LANGUAGE TypeInType, TypeFamilies #-}moduleKindswhereimportGHC.TypestypefamilyG(a ::Type)::TypetypeinstanceGInt=BooltypefamilyF(a ::Type)::G a
+{-# LANGUAGE TypeInType, TypeFamilies #-}
-typeinstanceFInt=True
+module Kinds where

+import GHC.Types

+type family G (a :: Type) :: Type
+type instance G Int = Bool

+type family F (a :: Type) :: G a
+type instance F Int = True
 ```